JAIS Manuscript Categories – Information for Authors

 If authors are in doubt as to the category that is appropriate for their manuscript, they should submit the manuscript in this category and further explain the nature of the submission in their cover letter.

-2. Research Perspectives (Senior Editor: Allen S. Lee)
+2. Research Perspectives (Senior Editors: Allen S. Lee, Dirk Hovorka)

 There are different types of manuscripts that will fit the JAIS category of Research Perspectives.